 Graduates are eligible to take the National Council Licensure Exam (NCLEX-RN) for licensure as a Registered Nurse.
 Students who have prior misdemeanor, felony, or D.U.I. convictions may be denied the opportunity to take the NCLEX-RN.
-Anyone who has been convicted of or pled guilty to aggravated murder, murder, voluntary manslaughter, felonious assault, kidnapping, rape, sexual battery, gross sexual imposition, aggravated arson, aggravated robbery or aggravated burglary will not be eligible for licensure in Ohio.
 State Law (Senate Bill 38 and Senate Bill 160) requires certain agencies providing care to children or adults age 60 or older to require a Bureau of Criminal Identification and Investigation (BCI) check of past misdemeanors and felonies.
 Job seekers are prohibited from holding such jobs if they have previously been convicted of (or pleaded guilty to) a variety of offences.

 The Associate Degree Nursing program is fully approved by the Ohio Board of Nursing and accredited by the National League for Nursing Accrediting Commission, 61 Broadway 33rd Floor, New York, NY 10006, (800)669-1656, extension 153.

-Associate of Applied Science LPN to RN Advanced Standing Program
+LPN to RN Advanced Standing Program